watusi/jquery-mobile-iscrollview/README.md

 ####zoom(x, y, scale, time)

-### iScroll Accessors
+### iScroll Getters

-This widget provides accessors for some iScroll internal variables that might be useful to an application.
-These are all read-only accessors.
+This widget provides getters for some iScroll internal variables that might be useful to an application.
+These are all read-only.

 For example, let's say you are adding elements to the end of a scrolled list.
 You'd like to scroll up (using scrollToElement) if the new element would be